binhlecong/rules_storage/README.md

-Default ruleset storage for 9Fix2
+# Default ruleset storage for ArmorDroid